 - 5.17.1 The school recognises that in today's world, children need to be safeguarded from potentially harmful and inappropriate online material with many children having unlimited and unrestricted access to the internet via their mobile phone.
 The breadth of issues can be categorised currently into four areas of risk as taken from Keeping Children Safe In Education 2022: - Content being exposed to illegal, inappropriate, or harmful content (pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism) - Contact being subject to harmful online interaction with other users (peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit) - Conduct online behaviour that increases the likelihood of, or causes, harm (making, sending and receiving explicit images) - Commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams - 5.17.2 The school understand that the above can take place on a students phone or smart device (including smart watches) whilst at school/college or elsewhere.
 The school have responded to this by having a whole school approach to online safety which aims to protect and educate students, parents and staff in their use of technology (refer to behaviour and welfare policy/acceptable use policy, mobile and smart technology policy and online safety curriculum). - 5.17.3 The school has also established mechanisms to identify, intervene in and escalate any concerns highlighted through our filter and monitoring systems for both staff and students.
-The effectiveness of this is regularly reviewed with staff aware of how to escalate concerns.
+Devices used on the school network and off the school network are monitored by Smoothwall.
+Alerts are triggered and categorised as low or high risk.
+From this, reports are generated and sent daily to the IT team and to DSLs in school.
+Any high-risk alerts are also accompanied with a phone call and email to the headteacher.
+Staff are aware of how to escalate concerns.